 - Anatomic Survey – This ultrasound is offered around the 20th week of pregnancy and is used to screen for fetal growth, structure and genetic abnormalities in low-risk pregnancies.
 Additionally, we evaluate for maternal uterine and ovarian well-being.

 - Targeted Ultrasound – This ultrasound is offered around 20th week of pregnancy and is used to screen for fetal growth, structural, and genetic abnormalities in high-risk pregnancies.
 Additionally, we evaluate for maternal uterine and ovarian well-being.

 - Fetal Echocardiogram – This ultrasound is offered to women with a higher chance of having a baby with a heart defect.
 It is typically done after the 20th week of pregnancy.
-A pediatric cardiologist who is trained in prenatal ultrasound reviews the ultrasound images of the fetal heart and discusses the findings of the exam with the family after completing the exam.
-The Prenatal Diagnosis Center is one of four units in the Midwest to be accredited for fetal echocardiography.
+Our center is one of four units in the midwest to be accredited for fetal echocardiography.

 - Amniotic Fluid Volume Index (AFI) – This ultrasound measures the amount of amniotic fluid around the baby.

 - Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid volume and observation of fetal breathing movements, body movements and tone.